 In my earlier posts I have already explained the working of Charge-coupled devices and its application as an image sensor.
 Recently, most of the scanners and cameras have introduced a new image sensor called Contact Image Sensors [CIS].
-To know more about CCD and its applications click on the links below.

 Working of Contact Image Sensor

 Contact Image Sensor is one compact module consisting of three sub-systems.
 They are

 The illumination system consists of two sets of LED’s which is used to illuminate the document that is to be scanned.
 Each LED pack consists of LED’s of the three composite colours – Red, Green and Blue.
 These three colours join together to form the white light.
 The light from the LED is focussed with the help of light guides.
 The way the LED glow depends on the type of scan that is required.
 If a colour scan is needed all the LED’s will glow at high intensities.
 If a black and white scan is enough, the LED’s will shine simultaneously.

 The main advantage of LED in CIS when compared to fluorescent bulbs in CCD is that they glow at a constant rate the minute they are turned on.
 But, fluorescent bulbs need a warm-up time as they begin to glow.
 They also have the advantage of being turned off whenever the device is not in use.
 Thus they help in saving a lot of power and are also environment friendly.

 2. Optical system

 The optical system consists of an array of lenses and a focus that is used to carry the light reflected from the document to be scanned to the light sensing system.
 Unlike a CCD, the optical system in CIS is shorter and less complex.
 This helps in saving more space and is also economical.
 As the apparatus is lighter and compact, it is applicable in making portable scanners.

 3. Light sensing system